gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 .. index:: Representation of enums

 .. index:: Enum_Val

+Note that this attribute is now standard in Ada 202x and is available as an implementation defined attribute for earlier Ada versions.

 For every enumeration subtype ``S``, ``S'Enum_Val`` denotes a function with the following spec: